ARMmbed/mbed-os-5-docs/docs/advanced/config_system.md

 It is an error for the application configuration to override configuration parameters that were not defined.

-## Overriding cumulative target attributes
+## Overriding target attributes

-Target configurations contain a set of cumulative attributes that can be manipulated in the application configuration.
-These attributes can be overridden as a normal configuration parameter, or manipulated with the special `attribute_add` and `attribute_remove` meta-attributes.
+Target configurations contain a set of attributes that can be manipulated in the application configuration.
+You may override these attributes as a if they were a normal configuration parameter.
+If these attributes are cumulative, you may also manipulate them with the special `attribute_add` and `attribute_remove` meta-attributes.

 Cumulative attributes: